4.9

 Embedded Software Engineer with over 4 years of experience in designing, implementing, and optimizing software solutions for embedded systems.
 Demonstrated expertise in collaborating with cross-functional teams to define and ship new features, while ensuring software quality.
 Proven ability to leverage real-time operating systems and debugging tools to enhance software performance.
 Keen on staying updated with industry trends to provide innovative solutions in embedded software.

-1. Decoding the Core
+1. Start from the Employer's Core Need

 Takeaway